'The Walking Dead': Negan and Carol Did WHAT?

-(Major spoilers ahead for the March 15 episode of “The Walking Dead” on AMC)
+(This article contains only the biggest spoilers from the March 15 episode of “The Walking Dead” on AMC)

-The war may have begun on last week’s “The Walking Dead” when the Whisperers attack Hilltop, but the real plot movement happened after the big battle.
-This week gave us the most momentous episode of all of Season 10 thus far, with an extended battle scene at the start and three major character deaths in the aftermath.
-And, for good measure, a pretty big plot twist that we don’t quit understand all the ramifications of just yet.
+Since it’s based on a comic book, “The Walking Dead” doesn’t catch us completely off guard all that often.
+But it happened this week, in an episode that featured three major character deaths.
+But while the deaths were themselves a bit surprising, but what came after them, at the very end of the episode, was the real shocker.

 The first death, Gamma (Thora Birch), we didn’t see coming because, well, that character is original to the show, and so she had been a wild card the whole time.
 The second death, Earl Sutton (John Finn), was tragic, as we had already seen his wife and son die at different points last season.
 So now his whole family is just gone.